 What does that mean for brands and retailers?
 Loyalty programs should be on the table, if not in use already.
 There is an opportunity to attract new customers and retain existing ones by offering customizable perks and rewards, especially free gifts, extra points, and exclusive sales.

 Curious which loyalty programs work the best?
-Check back soon, as we’re currently gathering more data on specific customer loyalty programs from our network of more than 700,000 smartphone-enabled shoppers.
+Check out our blog on what shoppers need from customer loyalty plans, with responses from our network of more than 700,000 smartphone-enabled shoppers.